ulimonte05/model-context-protocol-mcp-odoo/docs/examples/basic_usage.md

           f"({r['fully_paid']}/{r['total_invoices']} invoices)")
 ```

-## Conclusion

-The MCP-Odoo connector provides a powerful interface for AI agents to interact with Odoo accounting data.
-By following these examples, you can implement sophisticated financial analysis workflows that leverage both the structured data from Odoo and the natural language capabilities of AI agents.
+## Next Steps: AI Agent Integration

+For integrating MCP-Odoo with AI agents (LLMs) using frameworks like LangGraph, see our dedicated guides:

+- [AI Agent Integration](ai_agent_integration.md) - Comprehensive guide to connecting MCP-Odoo with LLMs
+- [Simple Odoo Agent](simple_odoo_agent.py) - Interactive Python script for testing MCP-Odoo with AI agents

+These examples demonstrate how to combine the power of Odoo's data with modern AI capabilities for enhanced financial analysis and reporting.